excsn/fibre/ioc/API_REFERENCE.md

 ##### **Transient Registration**

-These methods register a factory function that will be called every time a service is resolved, creating a new instance on each request.

 **`add_transient`**

-Registers an unnamed transient factory for a type `T`.
+Registers an unnamed transient factory.
+The factory is called every time the service is resolved.

 ```rust
 pub fn add_transient<T: Any + Send + Sync>(